serokell/serokell-util/serokell-style.md

     } deriving (Eq, Show)
 ```

-Type classes in `deriving` section should be sorted alphabetically and should be
+Type classes in `deriving` section should be always surrounded by
-always surrounded by parenthesis.
+parenthesis.
+Space between names is optional.

 ### Function declaration